Online Bachelor of Arts in Sociology (BA)

 Program Overview

-Students in the online Bachelor of Arts program with a major in Sociology develop an understanding of everyday social behavior and the structural factors that contribute to social injustices.
-In class and the field, students acquire the intellectual tools to identify and critically analyze social phenomena and trends and the methodological tools to conduct rigorous research.
+As a student in the online Bachelor of Arts program with a major in Sociology, you will develop an understanding of everyday social behavior and the structural factors that contribute to social injustices.
+You will engage in research and teaching across a wide field of interest areas, including:

 Why Choose Sociology?